Bittarman/touchstone-navigator/README.md

       }
     }

+If you use higher-order components and compose your views with them, then Touchstone Navigator may not be able to find the `getNavigation` method.
+The following is a workaround:

+    class TourGuide extends Component {
+      constructor() {
+        super(...arguments);

+        // Tell navigator which component to grab `getNavigation` from props.navigator.init(this);
+      }
+    }

 ### All `navigator` methods

 There are few other useful methods in the `navigator` prop as well, here are all of them: